nandac/pandoc-reader/README.md

 ## Credits

-Originally authored by [Hinrich B. Winther](https://github.com/liob), December 2014, and subsequently enhanced by [Nandakumar Chandrasekhar](https://www.linkedin.com/in/nandakumar-chandrasekhar-a400b45b/) with additional features.
+Originally authored by [Hinrich B. Winther](https://github.com/liob), December 2014, and subsequently forked and enhanced by [Nandakumar Chandrasekhar](https://www.linkedin.com/in/nandakumar-chandrasekhar-a400b45b/) with additional features in October 2020.